Caring for Those Amazing Animals

 Reflect that people have different opinions on issues such as animal welfare and animal cruelty.
 Today they will be asked to serve as “jurors” and decide three different cases to determine if these cases should be considered animal cruelty cases or not.

 Randomly distribute the cases cut from the handout below.
-In groups, they read their cases and reach consensus as to whether or not their case could be considered one of animal cruelty or not.
+In groups, they read their case and discuss whether it is an example of animal cruelty.
 Allow 10-15 minutes for this deliberation.

-Have each jury assign a spokesperson who will read the case to the rest of the class and announce their “verdict.”
+Have each small group assign a spokesperson to read the case to the rest of the whole group and explain their “verdict.”
 Between readings allow 2-3 minutes for the whole group to respond to the jury’s ruling.